bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 # Fold / Hopf Continuation

 For this to work, it is important to have an analytical expression for the jacobian.
-See the tutorial [Temperature model](@ref) for more details.
+See the tutorial [Temperature model (simplest example for equilibria)](@ref) for more details.

 ## Newton refinement